About the Portland Preschool of the Arts

 Explore and expand their natural curiosity –

-Every day I make different supplies, materials, and books available for the kids to explore.
+Every day we offer different supplies, materials, and books for the kids to explore.
 These tend to be based around our monthly exploration theme (this month is plants!) but can also be something as simple as beads and string or a bucket of clay.

 Ask questions and engage in discussion and exploration –

 Every day we have “group project” time.
 In this time we all gather together around a table or in a circle.
-I might read them a story or show them some pictures or pass around objects such as radishes (a root we eat!) with the tops still on to discuss the full structure of a plant.
+We might read a story, look at some pictures, or pass around objects such as radishes (a root we eat!) with the tops still on to discuss the full structure of a plant.
 Students are encouraged to discuss what they see, ask questions, and find answers.
-I use the Socratic approach to learning, offering a question in return to their questions, stimulating critical thinking and drawing out ideas so that they get to experience the joy of discovery.
-I present an art project based on what we have discussed for the kids to participate in together.
+We use the Socratic approach to learning, offering a question in return to their questions, stimulating critical thinking and drawing out ideas so that they get to experience the joy of discovery.
+We present an art project based on what we have discussed for the kids to participate in together.

 Interact socially through play –

-For the first hour and a half of every day the kids have 100% open, free play time.
-Some days this time will be used exploring our imagination station, making a book, or mining for beads in the rice bow.
+For the first two hours of every day the kids have 100% open, free play time.
+Some days this time will be used exploring our imagination station, making a book, or making water color paintings.
 But often I find that this time is used for elaborate fantastical imagination games where all the kids in the class take on a character and build a block dragon that is after them or uses the big Legos as treasure.
 They may also play hide-and-seek or freeze tag – all of this is up to them and they make the rules.
 This is important time for the kids to learn how to interact as a group, figure out rules, work through conflict, communicate, make choices, cooperate with other, and become the author of their own story.